 Leadership definitions have evolved from one great leader to the next.
 However, a leader's ability to communicate effectively is a common trait in all great leaders.
 In this section you'll learn about a variety of leadership definitions and discover some powerful communication tools to aid in your leadership development.

 What is the perfect definition of leadership?
 In order to understand

+as an innate quality you were born with.
 All of the great ones had it and everyone else admired those superb

 General Omar N. Bradley defined leadership as, “the art of influencing human behavior through ability to directly influence people and direct them toward a specific goal.”

 Jump ahead to 1986, and General John Wickler’s leadership definition, “the process by which an individual determines direction and influences others to accomplish the mission of the organization.”

 Highly effective leaders use their talents and experience to

 influence others.
 They also focus solely on those activities necessary to